-The top 3 CNA skills for caregivers in home care
+The top 3 CNA skills for caregiver jobs

 CNA - Certified Nursing Assistants need so many different types of skills and attitudes to do their jobs well.
 These requirements are often outlined in the CNA job description section of job postings online.
 How do we figure out the areas of expertise matter most?
-Well, nursing assistants need these 3 CNA skills for work as caregivers in people's homes: compassion, the ability to track important details, & great communication skills.
+Well, CNAs need these 3 CNA skills for work in caregiver jobs in people's homes: compassion, the ability to track important details, & great communication skills.